 How To Make These Pumpkin Cookies!
 (With Optional Chocolate Chips)

-- Add the egg and vanilla to the dough and mix, then add the pumpkin to the dough and mix again.
+- Add the egg and vanilla to the butter and sugar mixture, then stir until well mixed.

-- Fold in the chocolate chips to the dough (nuts or cranberries can also be substituted)
+- Fold in the chocolate chips into the cookie dough ball and mix well.

-One of the things that can turn these cookies into more of a cakey cookie then chewy is too much moisture.
+One of the things that can turn these cookies into more of a cakey cookie then chewy is too much moisture so it’s important to get the moisture out of the pumpkin.

 While the oats do absorb quite a bit of the moisture in this recipe, sometimes the pumpkin holds too much moisture.
 It can actually vary from pumpkin to pumpkin how much moisture is inside!

 If your butter is too soft, your cookies might spread a little extra.
-You can put the dough in the fridge for longer than 30 minutes, in the freezer, or even pop the whole pan full of balls of cookie dough in the freezer before baking.
+You can put the dough in the fridge for longer than 30 minutes, in the freezer, or even pop the whole pan full of balls of cookie dough in the freezer before you make these cookies.
 Cooling the dough a little extra can help save a batch of cookies that are spreading too much.

 Oatmeal Pumpkin Cookies